gebeer/FieldtypeImageFromPage/README.md

 ### Features

+* Images can be organized into categories.
+Child pages of the main 'image holder page' serve as categories
-* images can be manipulated like native ProcessWire images (resizing, cropping etc.)
+* Images can be manipulated like native ProcessWire images (resizing, cropping etc.)
-* image names are fully searchable through the API
+* Image names are fully searchable through the API
 ```php
 $pages->find('fieldname.filename=xyz.png');
 $pages->find('fieldname.filename%=xy.png');
 ```
-* orphaned references to images that get deleted are automatically removed.
-When you delete an image from one of the pages that hold your site-wide images, all pages that use this fieldtype will be searched.
-If any page contains a reference to the image you just deleted, that reference will be reset.
-You will get warning messages to edit those pages and add new image references there.
+* Accidental image deletion is prevented.
+When you want to delete an image from one of the pages that hold your site-wide images, the module searches all pages that use that image.
+If any page contains a reference to the image you are trying to delete, deletion will be prevented.
+You will get an error message to help you edit those pages and remove references there before you can finally delete the image.

 ### How to install and setup
 1. Download and install this module like any other modules in ProcessWire
-2. Create a page in the page tree that will hold your images.
+2. Create a page in the page tree that will hold your images and supply them to the inputfield.
 This page's template must have an images field
 3. Upload some images to the page you created in step 2
 4. Create a new field.
 As type choose 'Image Reference From Another Page'.
 Save the field.
 5. In 'Details' Tab of the field choose the page you created in step 2
 6. Click Save button
 7. Choose the images field name for the field that holds your images (on page template from step 2)
 8. Click Save button again
+9. Choose whether you want to include child pages of page from step 2 to supply images
-9. Add the field to any template
+10. Add the field to any template
-10. You are now ready to use the field
+11. You are now ready to use the field

 ### How to use in template files